Shaping Energy Investments

 Engaging Federal Government

-• Office of Science
+• DOE Office of Science,

-• Advanced Research Projects Agency-Energy (ARPA-E)
+• DOE Advanced Research Projects Agency-Energy (ARPA-E),

-• National Science Foundation
+• National Science Foundation,

-• Departments of Agriculture, Defense, Transportation, and Interior
+• Departments of Agriculture, Defense, Transportation, and Interior,

 • National Aeronautics and Space Administration.